ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 #### The authorized-by field in Appraisal Claims Set {#sec-authorized-by}

-The `a` field in an ECT in the ACS indicates the entity whose authority backs the claim.
+The `a` field in an EPT in the ACS indicates the entity whose authority backs the claim.

-An entity is authoritative when it makes Claims that are inside its area of competence.
-The Verifier keeps track of the authorities that assert Claims so that it can filter out claims from entities that do not satisfy appraisal policies.
+An entity is authoritative when it makes Properties that are inside its area of competence.
+The Verifier keeps track of the authorities that assert Properties so that it can filter out claims from entities that do not satisfy appraisal policies.

-When adding an Evidence Claim to the ACS, the
-Verifier SHALL set the `authorized-by` field in that Claim to the trusted authority keys at the head of each key chain which signed that Evidence.
+When adding an Evidence Property to the ACS, the Verifier SHALL set the `authorized-by` field in that Property to the trusted authority keys at the head of each key chain which signed that Evidence.
 This key is often the subject of a self-signed certificate.
 The Verifier has already verified the certificate chain (see {{sec-crypto-validate-evidence}}).

-If multiple authorities approve the same Claim, for example if multiple key chains are available, then the `authorized-by` field SHALL be set to include the trusted authority keys used by each of those authorities.
+If multiple authorities approve the same Property, for example if multiple key chains are available, then the `authorized-by` field SHALL be set to include the trusted authority keys used by each of those authorities.

-When adding Endorsement Claims to the ACS that resulted from CoRIM processing (see {{sec-add-to-acs}}) the Verifier SHALL set the `authorized-by` field in that Evidence to the trusted authority key that is at the head of the key chain that signed the CoRIM.
+When adding Endorsement Properties to the ACS that resulted from CoRIM processing (see {{sec-add-to-acs}}) the Verifier SHALL set the `authorized-by` field in that Evidence to the trusted authority key that is at the head of the key chain that signed the CoRIM.